 Most web browsers ship with options to restore tabs or even browser windows that you have accidentally closed.
 This can be useful if you find out at a later time that you want to revisit a website that you visited earlier, or a browser window in case you need to access its contents again.
 It can also be useful if you closed a tab or browser window by accident.

 Reopening a tab is no big deal in Chrome.
-Users of the web browser can simply right-click on the tabbar of the browser and select the "Reopen closed tab" option on the context menu that is opening up, or use the keyboard shortcut Ctrl-Shift-T to do the same thing.
+Users of the web browser can simply right-click on a tab of the browser or a blank spot on the tab bar and select the "Reopen closed tab" option on the context menu that is opening up, or use the keyboard shortcut Ctrl-Shift-T to do the same thing.